cisagov/ScubaGear/docs/prerequisites/noninteractive.md

 - **Automated**: Functions handle all configuration automatically
 - **Manual**: You configure permissions, certificates, and roles yourself

-The minimum permissions and roles that must be assigned to the service principal are listed in the table below.
+The table below lists the minimum permissions and roles required for ScubaGear to read configuration data for each supported product.

 > [!IMPORTANT]
 > Permissions that have "write" privileges are included in the [Power Platform](https://learn.microsoft.com/en-us/power-platform/admin/powershell-create-service-principal#limitations-of-service-principals) and [SharePoint](https://learn.microsoft.com/en-us/graph/permissions-selected-overview?tabs=http#what-permissions-do-i-need-to-manage-permissions) permissions list below.
 Those permissions are the minimum required by ScubaGear to be able to read admin center configurations for those two services and is a limitation of the underlying APIs of these services.<br> ScubaGear itself **never uses these write privileges** for its assessments.